wuzhengy/TAU/Core Design Principles.md

+### key problems and assumption
+* mobile phones behind telecom cell tower can not establish direct peer to peer IP connection, due to firewalls restricting incoming unknown IP
+* mobile device availability is random and quality of network is unpredictable due to the location moving
+* no incentive for server to provide free relay services
+* assume P2P idea is wrong... the world is not supposed to communicate with peer to peer in tight instant format ... but loose coupling pub/sub fashion.
+It will waste lots of traffic data, but data cost follows moore's law.

+### tech components to solve key problems
 * DAG - directed acyclic graph: every data item in TAU has both `content` and `link`.
 TAU content network can be viewed as a DAG.
 Any data connects another data for representing blocks, messages or images.
   * Mutable item `content` is a pointer to a DAG node,the key of an immutable item; and link is another public key.
    - The public key with a salt can form a new pointer.
 The new pointer nature is much dependent on channels.